cablehead/html-cat/README.md

 processes to facilitate the demonstration.
 I think we can continue to refine this pattern, and make it more ergonomic.

+### Path to streamline

+- `xs` has a builtin http server (removes the need for `http-sh`)
+- this http server has a convenience to broadcast topics as server sent events (removes the need for `go-sse.nu`)
+- edit files (main.html and style.css) directly on the event stream (removes the need for `source w.nu`)
+- ability to register a handler with xs: replaces `source r2.nu`

 https://github.com/user-attachments/assets/88d8001f-15eb-40fd-bce8-2ae8ee44d513

 ### How this hangs together